Sturdy-Subnet/sturdy-subnet/docs/taofi_lp.md

     ![position](../assets/position.png)

+## DISCLAIMER ⚠️
+The mechanism for distributing rewards to liquidity providers is currently currently being reworked.
+In the meantime, you can still provide liquidity to the pool, but rewards will not be distributed automatically.
+You will need to register a miner to receive rewards.

-- You will now earn rewards from the pool as long as your position(s) are in-range, and receive fees from the trades that occur in the pool.
-Rewards will be automatically distributed on a daily basis to your wallet address, and can be viewed and transferred here: [https://sturdy-subnet.github.io/alpha/](https://sturdy-subnet.github.io/alpha/)
+- ~~You will now earn rewards from the pool as long as your position(s) are in-range, and receive fees from the trades that occur in the pool.
+Rewards will be automatically distributed on a daily basis to your wallet address, and can be viewed and transferred here: [https://sturdy-subnet.github.io/alpha/](https://sturdy-subnet.github.io/alpha/)~~

     ![staking_precompile](../assets/staking_precompile.png)